Tantalor93/httpmockie/docs/example.md

 # Examples
 `httpmockie` is a simple CLI tool for fast setup of mock HTTP servers

-For running the tool you have to specify mock specifications (format described in [specification section](specification.md)) and point the tool to a directory containing those specs (`--dir` flag). `httpmockie` will then expose endpoints on configurable port (flag `--port`)
+For running the tool you have to specify mock specifications (format described as JSON schema in [schema](../internal/mockspec/specification.json)) and point the tool to a directory containing those specs (`--dir` flag). `httpmockie` will then expose endpoints on configurable port (flag `--port`)